 I am a Brand Ambassador for Nuzest Usa and have included an affiliate link in this post that I receive a commission from purchases.
 My full disclosure policy

 Back to School, YAY!

 How were you the first week of school?
 For some of you, it’s been a few weeks and you probably have settled back into a routine and life is starting to take on its new normal for the next 8+ months.
 For us Jersey peeps we have just finished up the hours long paperwork confirming that are a child is still the same child, with the same parents, living in the same house just another grade older.
 After school activities have taken our chill summer nights away and we are anticipating the homework to come trickling in to add to our now more full to do list.
 Oh, what happened to those preschool days where you just had to make sure they had a change of clothes and snacks.
-My girls are now in third and seventh grade, and I remember from my now seventh grader.
+My girls are now in fourth and eighth grade, and I remember from my now eighth grader.
 Third grade is where things start to become a little more challenging.
 More responsibilities are assumed, and that wonderful common core is in full swing.
 I am happy that I got to go through it from Kindergarten-Seventh grade, or it could be a daunting task sitting down for homework.

 Prep and Plan